fetchai/docs-archived/docs/ledger_v2/cli-introduction.md

 # CLI - Introduction

-The command line client is quite powerful for interacting with the ledger.
-It is therefore a useful tool to learn how to use.
+The command line client provides all of the capabilities for interacting with the fetch ledger such as creating addresses, sending transactions and the governance capabilities.

 ## Connecting to a network